 - Outdoor activities (Eagles tailgates, Phillies games, marathons, kids' sports): Move inside, into a vehicle, or into a substantial building.
 Open shelters and dugouts do not count.

-- Asthma: Thunderstorm asthma is a real phenomenon.
-The combination of pollen rupture, rapid pressure shifts, and dust can trigger flares hours before or during a storm.
+- Asthma: Thunderstorm asthma is a documented phenomenon.
+The combination of pollen rupture, rapid pressure changes, and dust can trigger flares hours before or during a storm.
 Pre-treat if you have a flare-prone pattern.

 - Power outages: Charge devices, have flashlights, do not run generators or grills indoors or in attached garages (CO poisoning is a leading cause of post-storm death).
 Refrigerator and freezer guidance: a closed fridge keeps food safe for about 4 hours, a closed freezer 24 to 48 hours.